Star Trek: Picard season 2: Casting

+Wil Wheaton reprised his Next Generation role of Wesley Crusher for an appearance in the season finale, which he kept secret for around a year until the episode was released.
+Wheaton was excited to return and praised the writers for honoring the headcanon that he developed for the character after The Next Generation, in which Crusher serves as one of the Travelers and is "effectively Star Trek's version of a Time Lord" from Doctor Who.
+The producers also wanted Robert Beltran to reprise his role as Chakotay from Voyager.
+The character would have been the Confederation Magistrate and husband to Seven of Nine in the alternate timeline, making him the main villain of that episode.
+Beltran did not like the direction this took Chakotay so turned down the offer to reprise his role, leading to rewrites.
+The unnamed Confederation Magistrate was instead portrayed by Jon Jon Briones, the father of Isa Briones.
 When serving as an associate producer on Star Trek IV: The Voyage Home, Kirk Thatcher briefly appeared in the film as the "Punk on the Bus".
-He reprises this role for another brief appearance in the second season of Picard, which was one of the first things that Matalas pitched for the season as a way to reference the film and acknowledge its influence on the season's story.
+He reprised this role for another brief appearance in the second season of Picard, which was one of the first things that Matalas pitched for the season as a way to reference the film and acknowledge its influence on the season's story.
 Thatcher was excited to return to the role, which he said was what he was best known for, and he had suggestions for the character's appearance including a similar red mohawk as he had in the film.
 April Grace, who previously portrayed Maggie Hubbell in episodes of The Next Generation and Deep Space Nine, portrays Admiral Sally Whitley in the season premiere.
-Jay Karnes plays FBI agent Martin Wells after previously portraying the time travelling Starfleet officer Ducane in Star Trek: Voyager.
-Additionally, Sol Rodríguez has a recurring role as Teresa Ramirez, a doctor who treats those without identification or money and helps Rios; Briones's father, Jon Jon Briones, portrays the Confederation Magistrate in the alternate timeline; Patton Oswalt voices a virtual cat named Spot 73; Brian "Q" Quinn makes a cameo appearance as Dale, a character that he also appeared as in Matalas's previous series 12 Monkeys and MacGyver; director Lea Thompson appears as Dr. Diane Werner, the chairman of a committee who remove Adam Soong's license to research and funding; and Stewart's wife Sunny Ozell has a cameo appearance singing in a bar that Jurati goes to.
-Wil Wheaton reprised his Next Generation role of Wesley Crusher for an appearance in the season finale, which he kept secret for around a year until the episode was released.
-Wheaton was excited to return and praised the writers for honoring the headcanon that Wheaton developed for the character after The Next Generation, in which Crusher serves as one of the Travelers who is "effectively Star Trek version of a Time Lord" from Doctor Who.
+Jay Karnes plays FBI agent Martin Wells after previously portraying the time travelling Starfleet officer Ducane in Voyager.

+Sol Rodríguez has a recurring role in the season as Teresa Ramirez, a doctor who treats those without identification or money and helps Rios.
+Additionally, Patton Oswalt provided the voice of a virtual cat named Spot 73; Brian "Q" Quinn makes a cameo appearance as Dale, a character that he also appeared as in Matalas's previous series 12 Monkeys and MacGyver; director Lea Thompson appears as Dr. Diane Werner, the chairman of a committee who remove Adam Soong's license to research and funding; and Stewart's wife Sunny Ozell has a cameo appearance singing in a bar that Jurati goes to.